On the gauge group of Galois objects

 \begin{defi} Let $H$ be a Hopf algebra and let $A$ be a $H$-comodule algebra with coaction $\delta^A$.
 Consider the subalgebra $B:= A^{coH}=\big\{b\in A ~|~ \delta^A (b) = b \ot 1_H \big\} \subseteq A$ of coinvariant elements and the corresponding balanced tensor product $A \ot_B A$.
 The extension $B\subseteq A$ is called a $H$-\textup{Hopf--Galois extension} if the \textit{canonical Galois map}

-is bijective. \end{defi} \begin{rem} In the following, we shall always implicitly assume that for the Hopf Galois extension $B\subseteq A$, the algebra $A$ is \emph{faithfully flat} as a left $B$-module.
-This means that taking the tensor product $\ot_B A$ with a sequence of right $B$-modules produces an exact sequence if and only if the original sequence is exact.
-Finite-rank, free or projective modules are examples of faithfully flat modules. \end{rem}
+is bijective. \end{defi} \begin{rem} In the following we shall assume that for the Hopf Galois extension $B\subseteq A$, the algebra $A$ is \emph{faithfully flat} as a left $B$-module.
+This means, for instance, that taking the tensor product $\ot_B A$ with a sequence of right $B$-modules produces an exact sequence if and only if the original sequence is exact. \end{rem}